 Once your school has registered you can contact a growing number of enthusiastic volunteers from different professions and sectors waiting to be invited into school to talk, work with and inspire your children.
-Teachers are able to view the profiles of different volunteers in their locality and contact any they would like to come into their school.
+Through the portal you can view the profiles of different volunteers in your locality and invite them to come to your school.

 It’s up to you to decide how to work in partnership with your volunteers.
 There are many ways they could work with the children – maybe in small groups, in classes or even year groups.
 Primary Futures could be a one off event, although experience tells us that when it’s built into the school year as part of the curriculum it is even more effective in meeting the children’s needs.

 What could the volunteers do in my school?

 - Talk about their jobs and enthuse the children about the range of opportunities open to them and how important reading and numeracy were in their school days: BENEFIT – it brings learning to life and makes it relevant

 - Talk about the different background and cultures they come from: BENEFIT – helps broaden young people’s horizons and raise their aspirations